Modernizing your monolithic application can transform your business’s IT landscape, tapping into agility, efficiency, and cost optimization.

 But how do you modernize your application?

-Re-architect, modernize, migrate, or custom develop – there are multiple approaches to application modernization!
+Re-architect, replatform, migrate, or custom-build – there are multiple approaches to application modernization!

-One of the easiest, quickest and inexpensive ways to modernize your application is to migrate your existing workload seamlessly to the cloud.
+One of the easiest, quickest, and most cost-effective ways to modernize your application is to migrate your existing workload “as is” to the cloud.
 This is known as the lift and shift.

 In this blog post, we’ll look closely at the lift and shift approach and its role in your application modernization journey.